Sathwik004/Rental-Cycle-Web/Readme.md

 - [ ] Implement a payment gateway for rental transactions
 - [ ] Add a rating and feedback system for users to provide reviews
 - [ ] Create a basic UI layout for the application
+- [ ] Set up project structure and dependencies

 ## Finished Tasks

-- [ ] Set up project structure and dependencies
+- None